Today’s Beard Styles

 Facial hair is back.
 The beard is as much a part of the male look today as it was during the late 60’s when John Lennon encouraged guys from Liverpool to LA to put the razor down and back away from the sink.
 The common misconception though is that there’s only one beard style: yours.
 As in you let your facial hair go for a few days or weeks and then do your best to corral it once some sort of boundaries become apparent.
 While this is certainly one way to go about styling your beard there are, fortunately, lots of other style possibilities inherent in just about any man’s facial hair.
 All you have to do is be aware of them.
-That’s why we’re here.
-So in this article we’re going to look at 17 buzz-worthy beard styles.
+Now you’ve probably been searching the web for tutorials on styling your beard (see best beard brushes), and maybe even watched a few styling video on your TV.
+This is why you’ve ended up here – you’re all for trying to rock a new style.
+So in this article, we’re going to look at 17 buzz-worthy beard styles.

 17 of Today’s Most Sophisticated Beard Styles